rba100/RedGate.Ipc/README.md

 implementations registered on the server.
 This can cause a problem if the interface asked for by the client isn't the exact same interface registered on the server.
-For example if the version of the assembly defining the interface changes it will be necessary to tell the `ServiceManager` what aliases to expect for backwards comptability.
-Aliases are a subtring match from the start of the interface name.
+For example if the version of the assembly defining the interface changes it will be necessary to tell the `ServiceManager` what aliases to expect for backwards compatibility.
+Aliases are a substring match from the start of the interface name.

 	var sm = new ServiceManager();
 	sm.AddEndpoint(new NamedPipeEndpoint("my-service-name"));